cajhin/capsicain/README.md

     * **Karabiner** is really good, but Mac-only.

-    * **Tmk / Qmk with Hasu's Usb-to-Usb stick** is very cool, but it cannot do laptop keyboards.
+    * **Tmk / Qmk with Hasu's Usb-to-Usb stick** is very cool, but it cannot do wireless or laptop keyboards.

+    * **Kanata** looks nice (yay for Win+Mac+Linux).
+Didn't exist when I started capsicain.

     * **Capsicain** does everything I want, the way I want it.

   * ### What's with the weird name?
     * Beer made me do it.
 I like chilis.
 This tool defines a lot of CapsLock Hot keys.
 'Capsaicin' is the chemical stuff that makes chilis hot, Capsicain just has a better flow to it (and is a unique name.
 Although that was a mistake - google search still says You Fool!
-You Spelled capsaicin wrong!)
+You spelled capsaicin wrong!)
   * ### What's the old_capsicain_interception repo?
     * v1..12 was created in the capsicain_interception repo.
 This was an experimental non-VS project, now obsolete, except for the history.
   * ### Why is my keyboard suddenly QWERTZ?!